 In the Event of a Security Breach of Your Personal Information

 If we determine that your personal information has or may reasonably have been disclosed due to a security breach of our systems, we will notify you, at the contact information provided to us, in accordance with and to the extent required by applicable state and federal law.

 No part of the Website, or any services made available through the Website, are designed or intended to attract children under the age of 18.
 No personal information is knowingly collected from any person under the age of 18.

-To view these policies, you may click on each of the following links:
+To view this policy, you may click on the following link:

 1025 Walnut Street, Suite 607